Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "How is she *the kid* when she’s thirty-seven years old?"
 Ben asked, idly.
 Beside him, on the passenger seat, their analyst Zoe Fiorillo snored gently and half-turned.
 Unlike Jim, *she* could sleep anywhere.

 "‘Cuz Shaun Robertson is way on the wrong side of fifty, that’s how," Jim opined.
 "Such a damned waste of potential, that man.
-He’s still built like he’s in his prime, and yet…"
+He’s still built like he’s in his prime, and yet..."

 "He can’t see past his own narcissism?"